RKCbas/Shop-ITA/backend/README.md

 npm i
 ```

+step 3 - Environment

+create a .env file from .nev.template

-Step 3 - Create a migration to the database
+Step 4 - Create a migration to the database

 To migrate all the data to the database use the next command: